MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/4-msgraph-directoryextensions.md

 When the definition is deleted before data in the associated extension property is deleted, there's no way to know the existence of the extension property via Microsoft Graph - even though the undiscoverable property counts against the 100-limit.

-Deleting an owner app makes the associated directory extension properties and their data undiscoverable.
+Deleting an owner app in the home tenant makes the associated directory extension properties and their data undiscoverable.
 Restoring an owner app restores the directory extension definitions *but doesn't* make the directory extension properties or their data immediately discoverable.
 This is because restoring an app doesn't automatically restore the associated service principal in the tenant.
 To make the directory extension properties and their data discoverable, either create a new service principal or restore the deleted service principal.
 NO changes are made to other tenants where the app has been consented to.

 If a multi-tenant application creates additional directory extensions in an app that has been consented to by other tenants, the associated directory extension properties become immediately available for use by the other tenants.